StellaContrail/wave-function/README.md

 </h3>
 <p>
 Simulate how a wave packet behaves in any potential including harmonic oscillator in three dimensions.
-In order to study how a microscopic particle behaves in real world, thinking in a three dimensional world is important.
+To study how a microscopic particle behaves in the real world, thinking in a three-dimensional world is important.
 The animation below is the projection of the wave packet trapped inside a harmonic oscillator potential, mapped onto the x-y plane.
 </p>
 <div>